msv-lab/llm-play/README.md

 ## Partitioning

-By default, all responses are partitioned into equivalence classes based their syntactic identity using the relation `__ID__`.
+By default, all responses are partitioned into equivalence classes based on their syntactic identity using the relation `__ID__`.

 To group answers into equivalence classes based qwen2.5's judgement, use the following command: